 While you may be hoping to have your DUI charge dismissed altogether, if this is your third or fourth offense, the odds are less likely.
 The prosecution may offer you a plea in the form of a “wet reckless” charge.

-However, you should never take a plea bargain without consulting with a lawyer first.
-What may sound like a great deal at first may have hidden conditions that can permanently affect you going forward.
+However, you should never take a plea bargain without consulting a lawyer first.
+What might sound like a great deal initially, may have hidden conditions that can permanently affect you going forward.
 Let the Simmrin Law Group review the proposal and advise you as to whether it truly is the better “deal” for you.

 In the state of California, the “implied consent” law requires that drivers agree to have their BAC (blood alcohol level) tested by law enforcement if they were legally arrested for a DUI.
 The driver can choose to submit to either a blood test or a breath test.

-If you refuse to be tested, you must then pay a $125 fine for the refusal.
+Before an arrest, you can refuse to submit to a BAC test without consequence.
+However, if you refuse to be tested after you have been arrested, you must then pay a $125 fine for the refusal.
 Not only that, but you may also have your license suspended, and the suspension periods increase with every offense.